pytask-dev/pytask-julia/README.md

 ## Usage

 To create a task which runs a Julia script, define a task function with the `@pytask.mark.julia` decorator.
-The `script` keyword provides an absolute path or path relative to the task module to the Julia script.
+The `script` keyword provides a path relative to the task module to the Julia script.

 ```python
 import pytask